What is Singapore's Central Provident Fund (CPF)?

 The Central Provident Fund (CPF) is the name for Singapore’s social security scheme.
 It covers health care, retirement and home ownership.

 The contribution rate varies depending on the age, the wage band and the status of the employee (i.e. Singaporean citizen or Permanent Resident).
-The maximum amount of CPF contribution payable is based on a monthly salary ceiling of $6,000.
+The maximum amount of CPF contribution payable is currently based on a monthly salary ceiling of $6,000.
 Voluntary contributions can be paid in addition to the mandatory contributions.

 The employee’s share of CPF contribution is deducted from their salary by the employer during the monthly payroll processing.
 The employer is then required to pay the employer’s and employee’s share of CPF contributions monthly for all employees (Singapore citizens and Singapore PRs) at the rates set out in the CPF Act.
 The contributions payable should be based on the employee’s actual wages earned for the month.